wmde/wbaas-deploy/doc/Local-dev-env.md

 Terraform interacts with a k8s cluster, that you need to create beforehand!

-For convenience, you can add local secrets to your cluster via `*.tfvars` files in `tf/env/local` (it will get ignored by git).
+For convenience, you can add local secrets to your cluster via a `terraform.tfvars` file in `tf/env/local` (it will get ignored by git).
 Example for recaptcha keys:
 ```
 recaptcha_v3_dev_site_key = "insert actual secret here"
 recaptcha_v3_dev_secret   = "insert actual secret here"